antaldaniel/old_music_dataobservatory_eu/content/project/music-observatory/index.md

 summary = "We want reduce data inequalities within Western and Eastern, Northern and Southern Europe, and contribute to a transparent data observatory that is inclusive for all."

 # Tags: can be used for filtering projects.
-tags = ["ceemid", "surveys", "music-industry", "music-observatory", "reproducible-research"]
+tags = ["CEEMID", "surveys", "music industry", "Digital Music Observatory", "reproducible research"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""